 The 2016.11 release of Buildroothas been published on November, 30th.
 The release announcement, by Buildroot maintainer Peter Korsgaard, gives numerous details about the new features and updates brought by this release.
 This new release provides support for using multiple BR2_EXTERNAL directories, gives some important updates to the toolchain support, adds default configurations for 9 new hardware platforms, and 38 new packages were added.

-On a total of 1423 commits made for this release, Free Electrons contributed a total of 253 commits:
+On a total of 1423 commits made for this release, Bootlin contributed a total of 253 commits:

 Gustavo Zacarias mainly contributed a large set of patches that do a small update to numerous packages, to make sure the proper environment variables are passed.
 This is a preparation change to bring top-level parallel build in Buildroot.
-This work was also sponsored by another Free Electrons customer.
+This work was also sponsored by another Bootlin customer.

 Thomas Petazzoni did contributions in various areas: